thegetty/quire-docs/content/community/interviews.md

 **Can you tell us about a Quire project (past or present) that has excited you?**

 I am currently working on the Leopoldo Méndez catalogue raisonné project.
 I am helping extract and transform over 800+ entries to publish on Quire.
-Really exciting to work on this project and push Quire to its limits.
+Really exciting to work on this project and push the tool to its limits.

 **What’s something you wish you knew about Quire in advance of using it?**